apledepla/SA2_AFUNDAR_CUERDO_RODILLAS/README.md

-# MCMC for Bayesian Inference
+# MCMC for Bayesian Inference & KS test using Permutation Approach